developersu/ns-usbloader/README.md

 ### Other notes

 'Status' = 'Uploaded' that appears in the table does not mean that file has been installed.
 It means that it has been sent to NS without any issues!
 That's what this app about.
-Handling successful/failed installation is a purpose of the other side application: Awoo/Awoo-like or GoldLeaf.
+Handling successful/failed installation is a purpose of the other side application: Awoo/Awoo-like or Goldleaf.
 And they don't provide any feedback interfaces so I can't detect success/failure.

 #### What is this '-legacy' jar?!